 You can’t change a habit until you understand it.
 The next time you find yourself ordering takeout instead of making a healthy dinner, or watching tv instead of going for a jog, stop the activity you’re doing, and ask yourself: “What is actually going on here?”

-Try to figure out if you’re simply daunted by the thought of starting a task or exercise you find difficult, or you only hate that particular activity, or you’re angry because you had to work late and traffic sucked—or whatever is really behind the procrastination.
+Try to figure out if you’re merely daunted by the thought of starting a task or exercise you find difficult, or you only hate that particular activity, or you’re angry because you had to work late and traffic sucked—or whatever is really behind the procrastination.

 Getting in touch with your real feelings can tip you towards finding the right solution to that particular procrastination problem: For example, if you absolutely hate jogging, try cycling instead.
 Don’t enjoy making dinner but are okay with washing dishes, try swapping tasks with someone in your household.